shred/acme4j/src/site/markdown/challenge/tls-sni-02.md

 The challenge is completed when the CA was able to send the SNI request and get the correct certificate in return.

-Note that the request is sent to port 443 only.
-There is no way to choose a different port, for security reasons.
-This is a limitation of the ACME protocol, not of _acme4j_.
+> __Note:__ The request is sent to port 443 only.
+If your domain has multiple IP addresses, the CA randomly selects one of them.
+There is no way to choose a different port or a fixed IP address.

 This shell command line may be helpful to test your web server configuration: